 It can be described this way.

-Operates with 6 types of users, which are allowed to access the system via 3 interfaces:
+Overall architecture.
+Operates with six types of users who access the system through three interfaces:

 - Web application

-Is hosted at Brocoders AWS resources and can be handled by the local team.
-The overall infrastructure includes Redis instance for delayed jobs handling, Amazon s3 bucket storage for system files, and general instances for the admin panel and web app.
+Staging Environment.
+Hosted on Brocoders AWS resources and handled by the local team.
+The infrastructure includes a Redis instance for delayed jobs, an Amazon S3 bucket for system files, and general instances for the admin panel and web app.

-Lists the SRS, as well as any documents or websites that the document refers to.
+Lists the SRS and any documents or websites the document refers to.

 SRS Document